Which one of you nuts has got any guts?

-There’s a pretty major difference watching One Flew Over The Cuckoo’s Nest at age 33, with more life experiences under your belt, as opposed to age 18.
+There’s a pretty major difference watching One Flew Over The Cuckoo’s Nest at age 33, with more life experiences under your belt, as opposed to age 18, when I first saw it.
 It remains a stirring movie, occasionally inspiring, but the immaturity of its take on the counterculture comes across as more than a little corny and reductive.
 Chauvinist, too.

 All of that is to say that your mileage might vary on the movie; when it uses sex with a prostitute as an act of liberation and the near-murder of a female authority figure as the culmination of rebellion, it appears to my eyes to be regressive in a way the movie isn’t prepared to cope with.